radio-aktywne/app-emipass/README.md

 updated, adding the pull request to changelog.
 Changes can be categorized by using labels.
 You can configure that in `.github/release-drafter.yml` file.

-Every time you publish a release, the Docker image is uploaded to Github registry with version taken from release tag.
+Every time you publish a release, the Docker image is uploaded to GitHub registry with version taken from release tag.

-## Bulding docs
+## Building docs

 We are using [`mkdocs`](https://www.mkdocs.org) with [`material`](https://squidfunk.github.io/mkdocs-material) for building the